Jennifer Byrne (research scientist)

-Jennifer Anne Byrne (born 1966) is a Professor of Molecular Oncology at University of Sydney, Australia.
+Jennifer Anne Byrne (born 1966) is an Australian cancer researcher and academic.
+She is a Professor of Molecular Oncology at University of Sydney, Australia.
 Byrne is notable for not only her cancer research, but the uncovering of academic fraud and junk science in cancer research.

 As a result of her and her colleague's investigations, 17 papers have been retracted, and others have been noted.
 As a result, the journal Nature rated Byrne as one of their "Ten people who mattered" in 2017.

 Education

 Byrne matriculated from St Margaret's Anglican Girls' School in Brisbane in 1983.
 She graduated from with a BSc and PhD (1993) from the University of Queensland.

 Research interests

 Byrne has spent her career investigating adult and childhood cancer.
 She specializes in biobanking, cancer genetics as well as research integrity.
 Her PhD involved mapping the loss of the chromosome 11p15 loci in embryonal tumours.

 Career

 Byrne is currently (2020) employed by NSW Health Pathology as the Director of Biobanking.
 She leads the NSW Health biobanking program, including the NSW Health Statewide Biobank (NSWHSB).
 Her other positions include Professor of Molecular Oncology, at the School of Medical Sciences, at the University of Sydney.
 In addition, Byrne was previously the Deputy Director of a group called the Kids Cancer Alliance, which is a Translational Cancer Research Center within the Cancer Institute of NSW.